Baltagiya

-Baltagiya or Baltageya (البلطجية /arz/) is an Egyptian slang word that generally means "goons", "thugs", "gangs" or "criminals", who are hired to attack the political opposition or civic protesters.
+Baltagiya or Baltageya (البلطجية /arz/) is an Egyptian slang word that generally means "goons", "thugs", "gangsters" or "criminals", who are hired to attack the political opposition or civic protesters.
 Meanwhile, "Baltaga" (البلطجة /arz/), that etymologically derives from the Turkish word "baltacı" signifying an axeman, means doing harm or participating in collusion against someone or some people.
 Nonpolitical Baltagiya gangs appeared in Egypt in the 1980s; in the 1990s the Egyptian police decided to hire them, "outsourcing coercion to these Baltagiya, paying them well and training them to use sexualized brutality (from groping to gang rape) in order to punish and deter female protesters and male detainees, alike".

 Recent history

 A scholar from Cambridge University estimated in 2011 that during Mubarak’s reign, the police informally employed 1.5 million Baltagy and informers.

 Amnesty International and other watchdogs bemoaned Baltagiya interference both in the 2005 parliamentary and presidential elections as well as in the 2010 parliamentary elections.

 Baltagiya gained international media attention when fighting on the Tahrir Square during the 2011 Egyptian Revolution.
 In the Port Said Stadium disaster on 1 February 2012, eyewitnesses accused the police of allowing Baltagiya in plain clothes into the stadium with weapons and then not intervening to stop the violence.

 Egyptian politician Ahmed Tantawi claimed that his supporters were attacked by pro-government thugs during his campaign in the 2023 Egyptian presidential election.

 On 13 June 2025 a group of Baltagiya in Ismailia attacked international activists supporting the Soumoud Convoy trying to reach Rafah border crossing in an attempt to break the Blockade of the Gaza Strip.

 Non-official attempts at internet censorship in Arab countries have been named "cyber Baltagiya", as some former street tactics translate into digital strife.
 Unlike troll farms, which try to manipulate discourse on a given platform, these web Baltagy aim either at the technical breakdown or sudden legal incrimination of oppositional online activities.